kontent-ai-bot/kontent-jekyll/README.md

 ### Data resolvers

 Specify a data resolver to resolve content item for your data items. `resolve(item)` method is required.
+If this function returns `nil` the default value is used.

 ```ruby
 class DataResolver